chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-10-07-Integrate-with-Machine-Learning-APIs-Challenge-Lab.md

 {% include picture.html img="qwiklabs/gsp329-task3-analyze-image-py-file.png" width="1259" height="934" %}

 There are three unfinished parts in the script that you must complete to make the correct Machine Learning API calls.
 All of them are preceded with a comment using the label `# TBD:`.
 You will need to make use of the Vision API, the Translation API, and the BigQuery API.
-The import of the Google Cloud Library modules for the required APIs have been done in line 7 of the script file.
+The import of the Google Cloud Library modules for the required APIs has been done in line 7 of the script file.
 Note down the name of their API clients that have also been declared from lines 25 to 32.

 In Task 3, you need to add your codes to the following part of the script file.